lsst-sims/smtn-008/index.rst

 Running self-calibration (aka ubercal) on an LSST-sized dataset is difficult (though `not impossible <http://ls.st/doc-15125>`_).
 It would be convenient if there was an external source of calibration stars we could use to set LSST observation zeropoints.

-GAIA and ULYSSES
+Gaia and ULYSSES
 ================

-The GAIA mission will observe around a billion stars.
-The BP/RP spectrograph will take low resolution spectra of the GAIA targets. `ULYSSES <http://www.mpia.de/gaia/projects/ulysses>`_ can simulate the expected BP/RP observations given a stellar spectrum as input.
+The Gaia mission will observe around a billion stars.
+The BP/RP spectrograph will take low resolution spectra of the Gaia targets. `ULYSSES <http://www.mpia.de/Gaia/projects/ulysses>`_ can simulate the expected BP/RP observations given a stellar spectrum as input.

-Python wrappers to the ULYSSES code can be found in the `sims_gaia_calib repo <https://github.com/lsst-sims/sims_gaia_calib>`_.
+Python wrappers to the ULYSSES code can be found in the `sims_Gaia_calib repo <https://github.com/lsst-sims/sims_Gaia_calib>`_.

-Generating a GAIA-like Catalog
+Generating a Gaia-like Catalog
 ==============================

 By default, ULYSSES output is in terms of electrons.
 To calibrate the output spectra to physical units, we run a flat spectrum source through ULYSSES and use the noiseless output to define the instrument response function.
-We are essentially assuming GAIA will be able to calibrate it's spectra to a level where the calibration does not significantly contribute to the final spectra noise.
+We are essentially assuming Gaia will be able to calibrate it's spectra to a level where the calibration does not significantly contribute to the final spectra noise.
 With the calibrated ULYSSES spectra, we can compute synthetic LSST magnitudes for the *g,r,i,z,y* filters.
 The BP spectra do not extend far enough into the blue to compute LSST *u* magnitudes.

 .. figure:: /_static/example_input_spec.png